 Each Windows Runtime app package contains the app’s payload files plus info needed to validate, deploy, manage, and update the app.

-- App payload which are the Application files
+- App payload which is the Application files

 - XML configuration files which are: